 This session will set the scene for the conference, presenting different aspects of systems transformation, through the lens of Philanthropic work in East Africa, and the power of catalyzing collective action for a stronger and vibrant sector.

 The sector needs to be intentional about addressing root causes, breaking down barriers, and creating new structures or processes that support positive change.
-As we focus on Systems Transformation at this Conference, it is critical for actors to explore innovative and holistic approaches through which to drive change, rather than simply address symptoms or individual aspects of a problem.
-This session will engage experts in thought provoking discourses on how grantmakers, grantees, communities, and other stakeholders, can leverage collective action, which is imperative in creating meaningful and lasting impact around issues that we all are passionate about.
-This kind of coordinated effort has the potential to catalyze the most pressing and complex societal challenges of our time.
+As we focus on Systems Transformation at this Conference, it is critical for actors to explore innovative and holistic approaches through which to drive change, rather than simply address symptoms or individual aspects of the challenges the sector faces.
+This session will engage experts in thought provoking discourses on how grantmakers, grantees, communities, and other stakeholders, can leverage systems transformation and collective action, which is imperative in creating meaningful and lasting impact.
+This kind of coordinated effort has the potential to catalyze solutions for the most pressing and complex societal challenges of our time.

 Take a break from the intense sessions, stretch your body, and recharge your mind.